On the existence of 4-regular matchstick graphs: Construction of 4-regular matchstick graphs with

+\begin{proof} We consider 4-regular matchstick graphs constructed by connecting three of the eight $(2;4)$-regular graphs from Figure~\ref{fig_2}.
+Table~\ref{tab_1} lists all realized vertex counts $v$ and the number of distinct combinations $g$.
+The resulting vertex count follows from Proposition~\ref{prop_vertex_sum}.

-According to theorem 3 we can construct $8^2+\binom{8}{3}=120$ different rigid 4-regular matchstick graphs with all number of vertices $>$ 62 and $<$ 121 except 64, 65, 66, 67, 68, 69, 70, 73, 74, 78 and 116.
-The graphs 2d, 2e, 2f, 2g and 2h can also be mirrored on the line through their vertices of degree 2 to form a rigid 4-regular matchstick graph with 66, 68, 70, 78 and 80 vertices, whereby the graph 2f must be also rotated by 180 degrees.
-The rigidity of the graphs follows from Corollary 1.2.
-A flexible 4-regular matchstick graph with 116 vertices can be constructed from four subgraphs 2b. $\square$ \\ \\ \textbf{Theorem 4.2}: \textit{There exists at least one example of a 4-regular matchstick graph with 64, 65, 67, 69, 73 and 74 vertices.} \\ \\ \textit{Proof.} Figure 3 and 4 show examples for these number of vertices.
-A proof for the existence of each graph is given by the MGC [6].
+According to Theorem~\ref{thm_3}, we can construct $8^2+\binom{8}{3}=120$ distinct rigid 4-regular matchstick graphs covering the range $63 \leq n \leq 120$ except for the values listed in Table~\ref{tab_1}.
+The graphs 2d, 2e, 2f, 2g, and 2h can also be reflected across the axis passing through their degree-2 vertices to form rigid 4-regular matchstick graphs with 66, 68, 70, 78, and 80 vertices.
+Note that graph 2f requires an additional rotation by 180 degrees.
+The rigidity of these graphs follows from Proposition~\ref{prop_rigidity}.
+A flexible 4-regular matchstick graph with 116 vertices is constructed by combining four copies of subgraph 2b. \end{proof}